Asian Breast Augmentation (Implants using Armpit Incisions)

 This insertion method can also potentially result in less interruptions to the mammary glands than, for example, inframmary or periareolar incisions for implant placeet This could have some benefits for later breastfeeding if you plan to have children at a later stage in life.
 However, many women who have had inframmary or periareolar incisions for their breast implants – when performed by a skilled Plastic Surgeon – have been able to breast feed afterwards.
 And even women who never had breast implants may find it impossible to breast feed, so this is a consideration but not the only one you’ll need to consider when it comes to choosing your implant incision preferences.

-The transaxillary incision location can only be used once, and some patients feel this is it’s primary drawback.
+The transaxillary incision location can only be used once.
+Some patients feel this is it’s primary drawback.

 If Revisional Breast Surgery, future implant removal or eventual removal and replacement is needed down the line, you will incur new scars.